olivettigroup/pipeline_new/README.md

-# Pipeline-2
+# pipeline_new

 ## Overview

-**Pipeline-2** is a modular system for automated literature search, download, and parsing, primarily focused on scientific papers in materials science and sustainability.
+**pipeline_new** is a modular system for automated literature search, download, and parsing, primarily focused on scientific papers in materials science and sustainability.
 It supports asynchronous operation, publisher-specific access methods, structured parsing, and organized database storage.

 The system is designed to handle large-scale ingestion and structuring of research papers for downstream analysis, machine learning, and knowledge graph building.